Musa acuminata ssp. zebrina

 'Gedang cici' (Javanese)

 This name is attributed to Musa acuminata var. zebrina plants in Hawaii.
-At one point it was thought that perhaps this plant was brought on canoes with early Polynesian voyagers, but its absence in other Pacific Islands suggests it was a post-European contact introduction, presumably for ornamental purposes.
+At one point it was thought that perhaps this plant was brought on canoes with early Polynesian voyagers, but its absence in other Pacific Islands suggests it was a post-European contact introduction, presumably for ornamental purposes7 .

 A parthenocarpic diploid clone with superficial similarities is widespread in the horticultural trade and in botanic gardens.
 It is often erroneously called Musa zebrina, Musa sumatrana, Musa acuminata subsp. zebrina, Musa acuminata subsp. sumatrana or ‘Blood Banana’.
 It is even present at the ITC as Zebrina (G.F.)
-(ITC0966), and possibly as Zebrina (ITC1139) (Gabriel Sachter-Smith, personal observations).
+(ITC0966)8 , and possibly as Zebrina (ITC1139)9 (Gabriel Sachter-Smith, personal observations).
 Setting aside that all of these botanical names are either outdated or invalid, they refer to seeded, wild bananas, not parthenocarpic clones.

 There are a few clues as to the origins of this clone, but it’s frequent confusion with the true Musa acuminata var. zebrina and var. sumatrana make tracking information on it somewhat difficult.
-The only complete account of its potential origin that could be found is the somewhat dubious story from a well known Florida banana collector, Bill Lessard.
-In his 1992 book “The Complete Book of Bananas”, Lessard claims to have had made a casual cross pollination attempt between his Musa sumatrana and the Cavendish cultivar ‘Grande Naine’, resulting in a few seeds which eventually gave rise to a single plant.
-As unlikely as this account seems, the resulting plant does indeed seem to fit somewhere between those two supposed parents morphologically, and is now widespread as an ornamental the world over.
+A disputed account of its origin is from Florida banana collector, Bill Lessard10 .
+In his 1992 book “The Complete Book of Bananas”, Lessard claims to have made a cross pollination between his Musa sumatrana plant and the Cavendish cultivar ‘Grande Naine’ that resulted in a few seeds, one of which gave rise to a plant.
+The false zebrina does indeed seem to fit somewhere between those purported parents morphologically.

-The other clue seems to be in a rarer alternative name sometimes used, ‘Rowe Red’, and in the introduction of an ornamental selection from FHIA, ‘SH-3008’, to the Agri-Starts commercial tissue culture laboratory in Florida in 2002.
-The only accessible description of ‘SH-3008’ describes it as having “beautiful large leaves with maroon under side and splotched maroon and green on the top side of the leaves.
+Another possibility is that it is an ornamental selection of ‘SH-3008’ introduced by FHIA to the Agri-Starts commercial tissue culture laboratory in Florida in 2002.
+‘SH-3008’ is described as having “beautiful large leaves with maroon under side and splotched maroon and green on the top side of the leaves.
 Resembles the Zebrina/Sumatrana except larger and fuller.”
 It has not been confirmed if ‘SH-3008’ and Lessard’s hybrid are the same plant.
 Their appearance in publication are separated by over a decade which gives merit to Lessard’s origin story for his hybrid, but more confusion as to which one may have given rise to the ubiquitous but erroneous “Zebrina” of the horticultural trade.
-Given this situation, it is not inconceivable that the completely wrong plant has made it’s way into scientific studies under false identification, and that more work may need to be done to set the record straight.
+Given this situation, it is not inconceivable that papers have been written about the wrong plant and that work may need to be done to set the record straight.